rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 ## Conclusion

+When you write safe Rust, then the compiler is responsible for preventing undefined behavior.
+When you write any unsafe code, you are responsible for preventing undefined behavior.
+If you have undefined behavior at const-eval time, there is no guarantee that your code will be accepted from one compiler version to another.

 The compiler team is hoping that issue [#99923][] is an exceptional fluke and that the 1.64 stable release will not encounter any other surprises related to